maekitalo/tntnet/doc/man/tntnet.xml.7.markdown

 `<queueSize>`*number*`</queueSize>`

-  Tntnet has a request-queue, where new requests wait for service.
+  Tntnet has a request queue, where new requests wait for service.
 This sets a maximum size of this queue, after wich new requests are not accepted.

   The default value is 1000.